nwisbeta/github.io/pages/app_design/ordering.md

 folder: app_design
 ---

-Choose ordering options to suit the type of information displayed (Material.io).
+The design must provide ordering options to suit the type of information displayed (Material.io).
 These options can include:
 * High to low priority
 * Most to least relevant
 * Alphabetical order
-   * Alerts ordered from highest to lowest priority
-   * Search terms ordered by most relevant

 If required, dynamic ordering can enable the user to manually order items, such as a patient list or to-do items, using the hold and drag gesture.

-App design must order alerts from high alert to low/no alert.
+The app design must order alerts from high alert to low/no alert.

 ### Alerts page